 How to Participate

 Interested potential investors may register to request to be added to the distribution list for Freddie Mac’s NPL offerings.
+All new offerings will be publicly announced and identified on the Freddie Mac website shortly after launch.

 To participate in an offering, potential bidders are required to be approved by Freddie Mac to both access the secure data room containing information about the NPLs and to bid on the NPL pool(s):